mike1234-pixel/city-walks/README.md

 ```

 - You will now be able to login as an admin using your credentials, and your password will be encrypted in the database.

+email verification steps:

+1. check in the db if the email is already there, if not create the account, if so respond with a message that an account using this address already exists,display this message to the user.

+this does not address the following:

+      Make sure the email actually exists
+      Make sure the person registering actually owns the email address

+- 2. do email verification